Minulck/Smart-Email-Assistant/README.md

 [![Vite](https://img.shields.io/badge/Vite-7.0.4-purple.svg)](https://vitejs.dev/)
 [![Chrome Extension](https://img.shields.io/badge/Chrome%20Extension-Manifest%20V3-green.svg)](https://developer.chrome.com/docs/extensions/)

+📧 A powerful AI-powered email assistant that integrates with Gmail to help you write better emails.
+This project includes:

+- A Chrome Extension that adds an "AI Reply" button directly in Gmail
+- A standalone web application for composing emails
+- A Spring Boot backend that handles the AI processing using Google's Gemini AI

 An intelligent email composition and reply generation system powered by AI.
 This project consists of a Chrome extension, a React-based frontend, and a Spring Boot backend that work together to provide smart email assistance.

 ## 🚀 Features